 Now, I don't want to tell you how to suck eggs.

 But none of these actions are going to help you to make your dream a reality.
 You need to think bigger.
 Think strategically.
 Make it your mission to seek out your perfect career opportunity and make it happen!
 Here are my suggestions:

 Think about the companies that you want to work for and develop a wish list.
 Once you have your wish list collated, you can start making some magic!
 There are a few key things that you need to consider when you are crafting a successful introductory letter.
-You see, you want your letter to create a shining first impression and compel the receiver to get in contact with you.
-I will be writing a whole post on this very soon and will include some introductory letter templates, but in the meantime, here are some quick tips:
+Your letter should create a shining first impression and compel the receiver to get in contact with you.
+I will be writing a whole post on this very soon and will include some introductory letter templates.
+But in the meantime, here are some quick tips:

 Make sure that you address your letter to a specific person.

 If you don't do this, your letter is going to get lost.
 Letters that don't have a specific contact can often get passed off as junk mail and may not make it to the desk of the decision maker.
 Letters that are addressed correctly have so much more impact, so make sure you do your research online, use your industry connections or simply call the company and ask who to address your letter to.

 Aim to get in contact with the decision maker.

 As I have mentioned, you want to address your letter correctly.
 But who should you be targeting.
 The Human Resources department right?
 Wrong (unless you are trying to get a job in the HR division!)
 You want your letter to land in the hands of a direct line manager.
 For example, if you are looking for an IT job, you want to seek out the IT Manager.